 Read aloud: Reading aloud to children is one of the best ways to help them discover that reading can be fun.
 It also helps them develop their vocabulary and language skills and gain knowledge about the world around them.
 Reading Buddies Programs are invaluable in this way

 Audio books (including Playaways, MP3 downloads and audio CDs): While these may seem a bit of a cop-out for children struggling with reading, they do have considerable educational and entertainment value.
 For children who really find reading difficult, they are a brilliant way for them to still enjoy the same books as their friends.
 Listening and following the text can also help improve reading skills.
 Audio books can be purchased but they are also available free of charge from the public library.
-Free downloads of any children’s Classic are also available from websites such as www.BooksShouldBeFree.com
+Free downloads are also available from sites such as Project Gutenberg and International Children’s Digital Library

 Books in diary form: Books written in a diary format break the text up into small chunks which may look less daunting e.g. Diary of a Wimpy Kid series